MythesisProject2024/TPSAS/README.md

 ## Description

-This repository includes the Python code of the exprementation of our paper submitted in a conference and under reviewing.
+This repository contains the Python code for experimentation of the proposed TPSAS approach of our paper, which has been submitted to a conference and is currently under review.

 ## Getting Started